 The first map (Hydrocoast map without precipitation) shows the salinity contours and freshwater discharge across the Pontchartrain Basin.
 The solid line salinity contours are at 1 ppt salinity increments and dashed lines represent 0.5 increments.
 The salinity is highest out past the Chandeleur Islands (red lines, 32 ppt) and decreases to fresh conditions (dark blue lines) in the basin.
 Sea water generally has a salinity of 32 ppt.
 Green asterisks represent salinity leak points, usually in the form of gates in storm surge protection features but also in passes, portions of roads that are raised, canals, and bayous that are holes in the salinity barriers (pink lines) in the form of levees, roads, natural ridges and canals (with associated spoil banks).
 Salinity contours that are close together represent an area where salinity changes quickly over a short distance, which is seen slightly offshore throughout the basin during this Hydrocoast period.
 Contours that are farther apart represent a more gradual change over longer distances which can be seen in throughout the interior of the basin, in Lake Pontchartrain and Lake Marepaus.

 The second map shows the salinity contours laid on top of a habitat/land -use map, showing where fresh to salt marsh and swamps are found in the basin.
 The third map shows the salinity contours in conjunction with weekly rainfall and wind roses in the Pontchartrain basin.
-During this Hydrocoast period there was light rainfall across the southern portion of the basin at 0 to 2 inches of rain.
-The resultant winds for this period were variable, blowing mostly from the northwest but also from the southwest and the north east.
+During this Hydrocoast period there was rainfall across the basin at 3 to 9 inches.
+The resultant winds for this period were blowing mostly from the southeast but also from the northwest and northeast.
 Wind speeds ranged from 1 to 11.1 m/s (2 to 25 miles/hr).